-Intel Pentium and Celeron processors are cheap both in terms of performance and quality.
+Intel Pentium and Celeron processors are cheap in terms of performance and quality.
 If you are using simple internet surfing and reading document files, you can go to these processors.
 But still, you’ve got a cheaper way to pay for at least an i3 processor.

 Intel Xenon is the most powerful processor in the category.
-This processor is intended for use in high-end workstations, 3D modeling systems, and other industry-standard systems.
+This processor is intended for use in high-end workstations, 3D modelling systems, and other industry-standard systems.
 It’s a high-priced one, of course, and doesn’t expect a decent-level battery backup as in other processors.

 Within each of these chip lines, Intel employs cryptic sequences of numbers and characters that provide further information about the chip’s capabilities and release date.

 Learning to interpret it will assist you in making better-purchasing judgments.
 Let us look at the CPU specifications.

 The Intel Core i5-1235U CPU is explained.
 I believe there is no need to describe the first two portions.

 The final element is a number followed by an alphabet.
 The first portion of the number indicates the chip generation (here, the 12th generation), and the second part is the processor number.

 If this number is high, it indicates that the CPU has a lot of power.